SS Antares: Service

 When not active, Antares is kept in reduced operating status due to her high operating cost.
-If needed, she can be activated and ready to sail in 96 hours.
+If needed, she was initially kept in ROS-3 activation status, meaning she can be activated and ready to sail in 96 hours.
 Antares took part in the Persian Gulf War in 1990.
-Along with the other seven Algol class cargo ships, she transported 14 percent of all cargo delivered between the United States and Saudi Arabia during and after the war.
+Along with the other seven Algol class cargo ships, she transported 14 percent of all cargo delivered between the United States and Saudi Arabia during and after the war, despite a major propulsion casualty that kept her under repair for multiple weeks.
 In 1994, she was activated to carry supplies to Guantanamo Bay, Cuba where Haitian and Cuban refugees were given safe haven by US forces.
 She was activated in February 1999, and carried U.S. Army cargo to Rijeka, Croatia in support of the NATO peacekeeping mission Operation Joint Guard.
 In 2004 she was used in support of Operation Iraqi Freedom for the transportation of military equipment between Kuwait and the United States.
 She carried the equipment for the entire 2D Armored Cavalry Regiment home at the completion of their mission.

 On 1 October 2007, Antares was transferred to the United States Maritime Administration.
 On 1 October 2008, she was transferred to the Ready Reserve Force, losing her USNS designation.
+The vessel was kept in ROS-5 activation status, ensuring readiness to sail in 120 hours following her transfer to the United States Maritime Administration.
 If activated, Antares will report to the Military Sealift Command.

-Together with sistership SS Denebola (T-AKR-289), Antares resides in Baltimore harbor (June, 2022).

-Scheduled Maintenance

-As of August 2019 Antares is undergoing a scheduled 5 year maintenance service at Philly Shipyard expected to last 2 months.
+Atlantic Fleet.

+Together with sistership SS Denebola (T-AKR-289), Antares resided in Baltimore harbor until July of 2024 when she relocated to the United States Maritime Administration Beaumont Reserve Fleet.
+Shortly after her arrival, the United States Maritime Administration announced that the Antares would be downgraded from the Ready Reserve Force in the 4th Quarter of 2025 and will be sold for scrapping in the 2nd Quarter of 2026.